 With that in mind, we can clearly see the importance of making your security reporting process as easy and visible as possible.
 Make sure your websites have a security.txt file that includes a way to contact your security team.
 Also, ensure that you have some sort of security reporting process published on your public GitHub and social media accounts.

 The bigger takeaway from this story is highlighting how easy it is to accidentally leak your company’s code on GitHub.
 GitHub’s cloud service doesn’t allow for managed accounts, so you are always a simple mistake away from putting your organization’s code out of their control and into public view.
 Worst of all, there is no way for organizations to prevent this other than by educating their developers on what not to do.

-Because of the severity and likelihood of this vulnerability, I want to point you to a couple of tools that can help you detect leaked code.
-Together, the two tools complement each other, so both can be set up together for maximum coverage.
+Because of the severity and likelihood of this vulnerability, I want to point you to a tool that can help you detect leaked code.

 - One is an app I developed to be published alongside this blog post: https://github.com/lawndoc/github-leak-audit.
 The app uses GitHub’s API to monitor all your GitHub organization members’ personal public repos for potential leaks.
 It is specifically targeted for the accidental leak scenario described in this blog post.
 It will detect previously unknown code and new repos.
 To set it up in your organization, you’ll need to fork the repo under your organization’s ownership, set up a GitHub app or PAT secret for it, and enable the GitHub Actions workflow.
 Detailed instructions are in the README.